 He maintains faculty positions at Johns Hopkins University in psychiatry and behavioral sciences, otolaryngology – head and neck surgery, and mental hygiene.

 Dr. Clark's research focuses on the formulation and care of the psychiatric aspects of somatic symptoms such as chronic pain, including studies on health services delivery, pharmacological treatment of neuropathic pain, substance abuse and the phenomenology of depression in chronic illness.
 He served on the National Institutes of Health Division of Research Grants Risk Prevention and Health Behavior Study Section for more than 15 years.
 He has consulted as an expert for the U.S. Department of Defense in the design of the Gulf War Specialized Health Care Centers.
 He is an international lecturer and course director for CME programs on topics relating to patient-centered care, case formulation, rehabilitation for chronic illnesses, interdisciplinary program building and concepts of medical education.

-Dr. Clark received his medical degree from Washington University School of Medicine in St. Louis and his Masters of Public Health (MPH) degree from the Department of Epidemiology at the University of Washington School of Public Health in Seattle.
+Dr. Clark received his medical degree from Washington University School of Medicine in St. Louis and his Master of Public Health degree from the Department of Epidemiology at the University of Washington School of Public Health in Seattle.
 He completed his internship and residency in psychiatry and behavioral sciences at Johns Hopkins Medical Institutions and his fellowship in consultation-liaison psychiatry at the University of Washington School of Medicine.
 Dr. Clark received his MBA from Johns Hopkins University School of Professional Studies in Business and Education.

 Throughout his career, Dr. Clark's guiding principle has been, "Make yourself a better person and the world a better place."

 Medical EducationWashington University School Of Medicine in St Louis 1986